SCrossfield/ExData_Plotting1/README.md

 <li><b>Sub_metering_2</b>: energy sub-metering No. 2 (in watt-hour of active energy).
 It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light. </li>
 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

-## Overview

-This repository holds four png plots (1-4) and corresponding R scripts for making these plots.
-Each R script starts by setting up a file and setting the working directory, then reading the above dataset into R. A subset for 1-2 February 2007 is then selected and a plot is created.

-The below information was provided by the Exploratory Data Analysis course leaders regarding this data and the assignment.

 ## Loading the data